zacharysalloum/zacharysalloum.github.io/index.md

 <div align="center">
   <h5 class="no-underline">
 The inspiration for this project came from the first 3D printer I owned: a Creality Ender 3.
 I bought that machine for $150, and it taught me much about 3D printing and additive manufacturing.
 However, the machine was often inconsistent.
-The products were not always dimensionally accurate, print quality fluctuated, and the printer could not reliably operate at speeds abouve 60mm/s.
+The products were not always dimensionally accurate, print quality fluctuated, and the printer could not reliably operate at speeds above 60mm/s.
 I searched to create a custom 3D printer that addresses all of these issues, and has an even larger build volume.
 The final product leverages the strengths of several different commerically available 3D printers, while addressing many of their design weaknesses.
     </h5>
 </div>